Braided Sourdough Challah Bread

 Sample Schedule for Braided Sourdough Challah Bread

-Bread made with 100% natural yeast takes extra time.
+Bread made with 100% natural yeast sourdough takes extra time.
 Because of this I like to start my sourdough recipes with a sample schedule so I can get an idea for what the timing looks like for making this bread.
-This sample schedule assumes you are using a ripe/active sourdough starter and keeping your dough at a temperature of 76-78 degrees Fahrenheit.
+This sample schedule assumes you are using a ripe/active sourdough starter and keeping your dough at a temperature of 78-80ºF.

 Day 1